 Several articles in the press have adverted to the fact that when the coronavirus is outside the human body, it is killed most effectively by soap, one of the oldest of human discoveries.
 To explain why, however, demands extreme skill on the part of the writer. (see below)

 There are some fanciful explanations of how soap was discovered.
 But it seems to have happened in prehistory.
-Certainly someone must have noticed how animal fat, especially tallow, when mixed with ashes, can produce in water a foam that has powerful cleansing properties—and, crucially, can be used on the human body.
+Someone noticed how animal fat, especially tallow, when mixed with ashes, can produce in water a foam that has powerful cleansing properties—and, crucially, can be used on the human body.
 Shreds of evidence suggest that this discovery may have been made in more than one place—in Babylon, or perhaps in Egypt, and in Gaul according to Pliny the Elder.

 The Romans and Greeks were unfamiliar with soap.
 They knew, and used, the discovery of pearl ash, which is really potassium carbonate, and lye—mostly sodium carbonate—from ashes, and they used them to alkalise water for the washing of clothes.
 Aristophanes uses the generic word κονία for such cleaning liquids.
 But soap—σάπων—does not seem to appear in classical Greek.
 The Latin sapo is first known to us in Martial (XIV.27) where he refers to it as a hair dye for older women, imported from Germany.